AndiLavera/motion.cr/README.md

 Views often fail basic code quality standards: long methods, deep conditional nesting, and mystery guests abound.

-MotionComponents are Ruby objects, making it easy to follow (and enforce) code quality standards.
+MotionComponents are Crystal objects, making it easy to follow (and enforce) code quality standards.

 ## How does it work?